kthohr/stats/README.md

 ``` cpp
 stats::qbeta(<value>,<a parameter>,<b parameter>);
 ```
-* randomization: `stats::r*`.
+* random sampling: `stats::r*`.
 For example, to generate a single draw from the Logistic distribution:
 ``` cpp
 stats::rlogis(<location parameter>,<scale parameter>);
 ```